vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/14.index-statements/README.md

 ## Full-text indexes

-Full-text indexes are used to index the string properties for vertices or edges.
-A full-text index allows you to write queries to retrieve data within the contents of indexed string properties.
-You can use full-text index to do prefix, wildcard, regexp, and fuzzy search on string property.
-Full-text indexes do not support indexing multiple properties a tag or an edge type.
+Full-text indexes are used to do prefix, wildcard, regexp, and fuzzy search on a string property.
+Full-text indexes allow indexing just one property.
+Only strings within a specified (no longer than 256 bytes) length are indexed.
+Full-text indexes do not support logical operations such as `AND`, `OR` and `NOT`.
+To do complete text match, use native indexes.

-### Operations against full-text indexes
+### Operations on full-text indexes

-At this time, full-text indexes are created automatically in the Elasticsearch cluster.
+At this time, full-text indexes are created automatically on the Elasticsearch cluster.
 And rebuilding or altering full-text indexes are not supported.
 To drop full-text indexes, you need to drop them on the Elasticsearch cluster manually.
-To query full-text indexes, see [Search with full-text indexes](7.search-with-text-based-index.md)
+To query full-text indexes, see [Search with full-text indexes](7.search-with-text-based-index.md).

 ## Null values